Why Radio Advertising? 2022 Edition

-Radio provides reach, with nearly 36m listeners every week; resonance, as an emotional influencer with power to enhance brand perceptions at a subconscious level; and results, delivering an average ROI of £7.70 for every pound spent.
+Radio provides reach, with 89% of UK adults tuning in each week; resonance, as an emotional influencer with the power to enhance brand perceptions at a subconscious level; and results, delivering an average ROI of £7.70 for every pound spent.

 Ad avoidance for radio is the lowest out of all mediums, making it a stand out choice for those looking to cut through the noise to reach their customers effectively.
 And, radio has always had the contextual edge, being consumed in and around other activities and habits.
-Research conducted by Differentology, brands like McDonalds, Heinz and Deliveroo saw a sales uplift of 51% when they focused on targeted their customers when they were engaged in relevant activities.
-Meaning radio is great choice for growth minded marketers.
+Research conducted by Differentology revealed, brands like McDonald's, Heinz and Deliveroo saw a sales uplift of 51% when they focused on targeting their customers when they were engaged in relevant activities.
+Meaning radio is a great choice for growth-minded marketers.